Moroccans elect new leaders in shadow of virus | Politics

 Despite a dip in popularity in recent years, the governing Islamist party is eyeing a third term at the helm of the government if it again wins the most parliament seats.
 But a recent election reform could limits its powers, and the role of lawmakers is limited by the powers of King Mohamed VI, who oversees strategic decision-making.

+“I hope that the people we voted for do not disappoint us,” said voter Adel Khanoussi, casting his ballot in the capital Rabat. ''There are so many projects that should be implemented.
+The people's expectations are high.''
 The outcome of Wednesday's voting is difficult to predict since opinion polls on elections are banned.
-The race will likely be close and no matter which party wins the most seats, it will likely need to cobble together a coalition with other parties to form the government.
+The race will likely be close and no matter which party comes first, it will likely need to cobble together a coalition with other parties to form the government.

-Many voters hope the election produces solutions to local problems, from jobs to virus restrictions.
+At a school turned polling station in Temara, near the capital, dozens of people stopped in to vote before going to work.

+Two security officers were stationed outside, and a poll worker took voters' temperatures before letting them in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)